-This is the most updated Malapascua Island Cebu, Philippines Travel Guide 2022 | Last updated Jan 2023 Snobbery is an unlikely character of a wanderlust.
-A traveler opens not only his heart but also his mind to the intricacies and complexities of a place.
-It is inevitable, however, that there […]
+This is the most updated Malapascua Island Cebu, Philippines Travel Guide 2024 Snobbery is an unlikely character of a wanderlust.
+A traveler opens not only their heart but also their mind to the intricacies and complexities of a place.
+It is inevitable, however, that there are places I considered too […]

 SAMAR TRAVEL GUIDE | Or a personal narrative of doing it | A NOTE FROM JONA THE WITCH: I’ve been away from the Philippines longer than my heartbreak.
 Yet, this modest of a digital space for ramblings still got some media trip invitations.
 With Ha Noi, Viet Nam as my current […]